 FYI, you don’t need a flat top griddle (like Blackstone or Camp Chef) to make these fajitas!
 So, see the recipe notes (other cooking methods) below to make them in a cast iron skillet or on an electric griddle.

-If you’re looking for an easy and tasty meal to cook on your Blackstone Griddle, give these Blackstone Fajitas recipes a try!
+If you’re looking for an easy and tasty meal with Blackstone cooking, give these Blackstone Fajitas recipes a try!

 Ingredient Notes and Substitutions